zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

 - List vulnerabilities detected in the last x hours.
 And include all the images, currently or historically mapped to a tag, affected by each vulnerability

-    Use `vulnerability` filter's `after` and `before` attributes for specifying a time window.
-They accept a UTC timestamp
+    Use `vulnerability` filter's `after` and `before` attributes for specifying a time window using UTC timestamps.
+Query for vulnerabilities detected after/since August 1st 2019:

     ```
     {